 Saturdays 11AM-3PM (Memorial Day thru Columbus Day)

 The Museum’s NEW permanent interactive hands-on exhibitions “Go!
 Where Children Discover the World.”
 These fun, educational & interactive exhibits focus on home and family life, music, world fashion, money and marketplaces, art and artifacts from around the world.
 Kids will be able to immerse themselves in other cultures through hands-on multi-cultural activities and connect with other international kids through art, costumes, traditions, and face-to-face via computers.
 Discovery guides and special activities & programs are offered.

 The following are additional World Awareness Children’s Museum exhibits:

 - Winter Solstice – View art depicting winter solstice from the museum’s International Youth Art Exchange (exhibits December 30 – January 28, 2013)

 - Chinese & Other New Years – View art depicting Chinese New Year & other worldly New Year celebrations from the museum’s International Youth Art Exchange (exhibits January 30 – March 4, 2013)

 - International Youth Art Exchange: Best of 25 Years! – An exhibition featuring the World Awareness Children’s Museum Art Exchange’s best pieces from the collection, in celebration of 25 years (exhibits May 1 – June 30, 2013)

-- Food – From Seed Table – Featuring pieces from the World Awareness Children’s Museum’s International Youth Art Exchange that depicts international cuisine (July 1 – August 31, 2013)
+- Food – From Seed to Table – Featuring pieces from the World Awareness Children’s Museum’s International Youth Art Exchange that depicts international cuisine (exhibits July 1 – August 31, 2013)

 Also check out Past Exhibits from past years.